Trustless verifiable data infrastructure powered by zero-knowledge proofs

 It starts at Guest, which returns GuestOutput structure.
 GuestOutput consists of just one field - evm_call_result. evm_call_result field is abi encoded Prover function output.
 Since Prover returns Proof placeholder as its first returned value, Guest pre-fills length and call_assumptions fields of the Proof structuture.

-length field of Proof structure is equal to the length of abi encoded public outputs, not including size of Proof placeholder.
+length field of Proof structure is equal to the length of abi encoded public outputs, not including the size of the Proof placeholder.

 See the code snippets below for pseudocode: